visezion/Human-Centric-AI-Framework-for-Secure-and-Efficient-Data-Center-Operations/README.md

 ### Securing the MQTT Spine

 - `mosquitto/mosquitto.conf` requires authentication.
-Generate a password hash with `python scripts/generate_mqtt_password.py --password <secret>` (writes `mosquitto/passwordfile`), or use the Ingestion Portal UI to create credentials.
+Generate a password hash with `python scripts/generate_mqtt_password.py --password <secret>` (writes `mosquitto/passwordfile`), or use the Operations Console UI to create credentials.
 - Export `MQTT_PASSWORD=<secret>` (and optionally override `MQTT_USERNAME`) before running `docker compose up` so Telegraf + telemetry_feeder authenticate automatically.
 - Share the same credentials with external devices or create additional entries in `mosquitto/passwordfile` as needed.
-- Use the Ingestion Portal (http://<host>:8600) to flip between Simulator/Live modes; it automatically restarts Mosquitto after writing the password file.
+- Use the Operations Console (`http://<host>:8600`) to flip between Simulator/Live modes; it automatically restarts Mosquitto after writing the password file and can start/stop/restart monitored containers.

 ## Human-Centric Dashboard + ChatOps